 To me, curiosity is a grossly under-rated quality.
 I meet very few people who are genuinely curious about things and it is always such a wonderful, engaging experience when I find someone who is.
 Exploring does not need to apply just to physical places.
 It is just as desirable and rewarding to be curious about language, agriculture, history, music, the arts, the mystical, physical well-being, the financial world, the nature of power, tyranny, community, humanity and spirituality.
 These are just a few of the many things that fascinate me and occupy an increasing amount of my time.

 I am now concentrating my efforts on providing effective coaching support to people who would like to discover and lead an exceptional life for themselves.
 I am working with people inside and outside the business world, including a number of executives and senior managers from multi-national companies who are stationed in Asia.
 I currently look after about 30-40 clients and feel very able to help them make progress with their own ‘inner’ exploration.
 Talking to some of them reminds me of myself a few years ago!
-If you would like to know more about this and see if it would be of interest to you, please take a look at my new web site, which will be unveiled sometime soon at www.thedailyexplorer.com.
+If you would like to know more about this and see if it would be of interest to you, please take a look at my new web site at www.thedailyexplorer.com.

 If you would like to talk to me directly, please email me (firstname.lastname@example.org).
 I would be delighted to see if there is anything I can do to help you with your life plans, career, travel plans or how you could sustain a nomadic lifestyle yourself – whatever an exceptional life would look and feel like for you!